T Christopher Uchida Sells 750 Shares of Palomar Holdings, Inc. (NASDAQ:PLMR) Stock

-Palomar Holdings, Inc. (NASDAQ:PLMR – Get Rating) CFO T Christopher Uchida sold 750 shares of the stock in a transaction on Thursday, August 4th.
-The shares were sold at an average price of $67.09, for a total value of $50,317.50.
-Following the completion of the sale, the chief financial officer now owns 25,175 shares of the company’s stock, valued at approximately $1,688,990.75.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Palomar Holdings, Inc. (NASDAQ:PLMR – Get Rating) CFO T Christopher Uchida sold 750 shares of the firm’s stock in a transaction that occurred on Tuesday, August 9th.
+The stock was sold at an average price of $74.00, for a total value of $55,500.00.
+Following the transaction, the chief financial officer now owns 24,425 shares in the company, valued at approximately $1,807,450.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.

 T Christopher Uchida also recently made the following trade(s):

-PLMR has been the topic of several research analyst reports.
-TheStreet raised Palomar from a “c” rating to a “b-” rating in a research note on Monday, April 18th.
-Keefe, Bruyette & Woods lifted their target price on shares of Palomar from $84.00 to $88.00 in a research note on Sunday.
-Barclays increased their price target on shares of Palomar from $72.00 to $80.00 and gave the stock an “overweight” rating in a research note on Monday.
-Finally, Piper Sandler raised shares of Palomar from a “neutral” rating to an “overweight” rating and set a $70.00 price objective for the company in a research note on Wednesday, June 22nd.
-Five equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat, Palomar presently has a consensus rating of “Buy” and a consensus target price of $81.17.
+PLMR has been the topic of a number of research reports.
+Piper Sandler upgraded Palomar from a “neutral” rating to an “overweight” rating and set a $70.00 price target on the stock in a research note on Wednesday, June 22nd.
+Keefe, Bruyette & Woods increased their price objective on Palomar from $84.00 to $88.00 in a research report on Sunday.
+TheStreet raised Palomar from a “c” rating to a “b-” rating in a research report on Monday, April 18th.
+Finally, Barclays increased their price objective on Palomar from $72.00 to $80.00 and gave the stock an “overweight” rating in a research report on Monday.
+Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $81.17.

 About Palomar